playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 > I realize there’s a lot going on in this example and that can be very confusing, even for me writing it!
 If you’re wanting to learn more but feeling discouraged after reading through this section a time or two, give [this resource](https://blog.angular-university.io/angular-debugging/) (from "Angular University", a great un-official Angular resource hub) a shot.
 It’s what I used to re-learn the elements at play with this error.

-> If there’s more interest in an article from me about Angular change detection, reach out - I'd love to gague interest!
+> If there’s more interest in an article from me about Angular change detection, reach out - I'd love to gauge interest!

 ### Great Scott - You Control The Timing!
 The `static` Prop {#static-prop}